 - Appointment of PhDs and financing of PhD projects

-The WPC is always open for listening to suggestions, complaints, experiences, etc. If you have any, do not hesitate to contact us or the PhD council of your graduate school
+The WPC is always open for listening to suggestions, complaints, experiences, etc. If you have any, do not hesitate to contact us via firstname.lastname@example.org or contact the PhD council of your graduate school.

 Wageningen University acts as secretary for six graduate schools.
 Some of these are national graduate schools where Wageningen University is a major participants.
 Others consist entirely of research groups from Wageningen University.
 The graduate schools are joined under the umbrella organisation Wageningen Graduate Schools.